Metro Vancouver Regional District: Administrative role

 The principal function of Metro Vancouver is to administer resources and services which are common across the metropolitan area.
 The Metro Vancouver Board has defined its strategic priorities for 2015 through 2018 in its Board Strategic Plan.

 The organization categorizes its work into action areas as described in the following subsections.
 However, 84% of the organization's budget is spent in three of those areas – the three utilities (water, liquid waste, solid waste).
 Metro Vancouver's commitments and its members' commitments to each action area are outlined in eight board-approved management plans as referenced below.

 Water

-Metro Vancouver's water utility is committed to the goals and strategies in the Drinking Water Management Plan, as approved by the board.
-The three goals are to: